flix/book/src/build.md

 ## Build Management

+We now discuss the build commands.
+Each command can be executed from the command line, from the REPL, or from VSCode.

 ### Creating a New Project

 We can create a new project, inside a directory, with the `init` command.